How to build a blog with Next.js and MDX

 yarn create next-app nextjs-mdx-blog

-Next, create the following file:
+Next, create the following file structure:

 • components/layout.jsx - Wrap all components in a container (optional, just the style)

-• date/blog/*.mdx - Blog Articles
+• data/blog/*.mdx - Blog Articles

 • lib/format-date.js - Format the date as MM DD, YYYY

-• pages/blog/[slug].jsx - article page, using dynamic routes
+• pages/blog/[slug].jsx - Article page, using dynamic routes

 How to handle Markdown files

-First const root{:js} - the root directory, and the process.cwd(){:js} method returns the current working directory of the Node.js process.
+First, const root - the root directory, and the process.cwd() method returns the current working directory of the Node.js process.

 const root = process.cwd()